sdeck51/jekyll-now/_posts/2017-4-3-FacialDetector.md

 <center>{% include image.html url="http://i.imgur.com/jwC0ZGS.png"
 description="Best Model Results" size="800" %}</center>

 This is the best model I currently have made.
-Using grid search I found Momentum Optimization between 0.01 to 0.1 to last the longest.
-Running with decaying learning rate may slightly improve results.
+Using grid search I found SGD with Momentum between a learning rate of 0.01 to 0.1 to obtain the minimum validation loss.
+This is 0.3LR with data augmentation and dropout enabled.
+Running with decaying learning rate may slightly improve results, though I haven't seen it yet.
 I am currently running cross validation to confirm the robustness of the model.

 ####  Additional Improvements to try:
 - Additional data augmentation: Current augmentation includes horizontal flipping.
 Rotation was attempted but had trouble with converging models.
 Other augmentations such as cropping could produce a more robust model.
 This additional will need labels to be transformed in the same fashion.